-Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with Articles 2 to 6, 8 to 14, 16, 17, 18, 22 to 28, and 30 to 53 by 36 months after entry into force of this Directive at the latest.
+Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with Articles 2 to 6, 8 to 14, 16, 17, 18, 22, 23, 24, 26 to 40, 42, 43, 45, 46 and 48 to 51a by ...
+(36 months after entry into force of this Directive) at the latest.
+Member States shall bring into force the laws, regulations and administrative provisions to comply with Article 47 by ... (seven years after entry into force of this Directive) at the latest.
 They shall forthwith communicate to the Commission the text of those provisions.

 When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-They shall also include a statement that references in existing laws, regulations and administrative provisions to the directive repealed by this Directive shall be construed as references to this Directive.
+They shall also include a statement that references in existing laws, regulations and administrative provisions to the Directive repealed by this Directive shall be construed as references to this Directive.
 Member States shall determine how such reference is to be made and how that statement is to be formulated.